Richard Engel: Iraq War

 Engel received a request from the Bush administration to meet with President George W. Bush at the White House to discuss Iraq and Mideast policy.
 Engel and Bush met privately in February 2007.
 In 2008, Engel interviewed U.S. Army General David Petraeus on the progress of the Iraq War and discussed the policies the general attributed to the recent successes in Iraq.
 Engel's award-winning documentary, War Zone Diary, chronicled the everyday realities of covering the war in Iraq.

 War in Afghanistan

-Engel frequently traveled to Afghanistan to report on the situation between U.S. forces, the Afghani people, and the Taliban.
+Engel frequently traveled to Afghanistan to report on the situation between U.S. forces, the Afghan people, and the Taliban.
 He often traveled to the Korengal Valley, otherwise known as the "valley of death", one of the most dangerous outposts in Afghanistan.